-Treatment approaches enlisting your horse’s body to aid in healing, paves the road to the future.
+Treatment approaches enlisting your horse’s body to aid in healing paves the road to the future.
 Stem cells or blood-derived, while not a clear-cut answer to treating orthopedic disease, are leading the way to understand how to use the body to heal itself.
 Dr. David Frisbie, DVM, Ph.D., Dipl.
-ACVS, ACVSMR, and Colorado State University professor, reflect on the possibilities that biologics present.
+ACVS, ACVSMR, and Colorado State University professor reflects on the possibilities that biologics present.
 “As we look to biologics, especially stem cells, while they are not a silver bullet or a panacea, they are decreasing the re-injury rate better than other surgical or medical treatments.”

-In the 2009-2010 American Horse Publications (AHP) Equine Industry Survey, the health of equine seniors came second only to joint problems as owners’ most significant concern.
+In the 2009-2010 American Horse Publications (AHP) Equine Industry Survey, equine seniors’ health came second only to joint problems as owners’ most significant concern.
 Not surprisingly, survey respondents, on average, owned two horses over the age of fifteen.